dschobel/coding-kata/readme.txt

 This solution handles approx 3k req/s when running locally on my fairly ancient macbook.
 The entire server runs in a single thread (ala nginx) so it should scale well (and preditably) by just plopping a load-balancer in front of a few instances of the application and moving the state to a KV data-store (like redis).

-Memory usage will be linear with the number of clients, products and distinct rate limits (since timers are reused for all clients/products at the same limit).
+Memory usage will be linear with the number of clients, products and distinct rate limits (timers are reused for all clients/products at the same limit).